github/docs/content/organizations/managing-membership-in-your-organization/inviting-users-to-join-your-organization.md

   - /articles/inviting-users-to-join-your-organization
   - /github/setting-up-and-managing-organizations-and-teams/inviting-users-to-join-your-organization
 versions:
-  free-pro-team: '*'
+  fpt: '*'
 topics:
   - Organizations
   - Teams
+shortTitle: Invite users to join
 ---

 {% tip %}

 **Tips**:
 - If your organization has a paid per-user subscription, an unused license must be available before you can invite a new member to join the organization or reinstate a former organization member.
-For more information, see "[About per-user pricing](/articles/about-per-user-pricing)." {% data reusables.organizations.org-invite-expiration %}
+For more information, see "[About per-user pricing](/articles/about-per-user-pricing)." {% data reusables.organizations.org-invite-scim %}
 - If your organization requires members to use two-factor authentication, users that you invite must enable two-factor authentication before accepting the invitation.
 For more information, see "[Requiring two-factor authentication in your organization](/organizations/keeping-your-organization-secure/requiring-two-factor-authentication-in-your-organization)" and "[Securing your account with two-factor authentication (2FA)](/github/authenticating-to-github/securing-your-account-with-two-factor-authentication-2fa)."

 {% endtip %}